hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-mesh.md

 ## decomposeParDict

 The decomposeParDict is used to decompose a mesh and fields of a case for parallel execution.
-When running in parallel, the geometry has to first be segmented into individual geometries for each MPI process.
+When running in parallel, the geometry has to first be segmented into individual geometries for each [MPI (Message Passing Interface, a standard for parallel computing)](https://www.mpi-forum.org/) process.
 The *numberOfSubdomains* entry is mandatory, and the *Method* defines the decomposition method type.
 Several decomposition methods are available.
 Therefore, the *decomposeParDict* file shown below presents only one exemplary option.

 ```
     numberOfSubdomains 8;